Fidelity Before Structure: Verbatim Chunks Beat Lossy Artifact Extraction in Long-Conversation LLM Memory: Error Analysis: Where the Artifact Pipeline's Answers Go Missing

-Analyzing 3,121 missing keywords across failed LoCoMo questions reveals three primary failure modes: (1) \textbf{Extraction gaps} (78.8\%): the LLM extractor fails to identify certain facts as salient (e.g., ``Caroline is single'' not extracted as a key\_fact); (2) \textbf{Temporal blindness} (14.9\%): dates mentioned in passing (``last Tuesday,'' ``May 2023'') are not preserved as structured temporal attributes; (3) \textbf{Reasoning chain breaks} (6.4\%): multi-hop questions requiring inference across multiple artifacts fail when intermediate links are missing.
+Analyzing 3,121 missing keywords across the artifact pipeline's failed LoCoMo questions reveals three primary failure modes: (1) \textbf{Extraction gaps} (78.8\%): the LLM extractor fails to identify certain facts as salient (e.g., ``Caroline is single'' not extracted as a key\_fact); (2) \textbf{Temporal blindness} (14.9\%): dates mentioned in passing (``last Tuesday,'' ``May 2023'') are not preserved as structured temporal attributes; (3) \textbf{Reasoning chain breaks} (6.4\%): multi-hop questions requiring inference across multiple artifacts fail when intermediate links are missing.
+This typology is assigned by inspecting answers, so it cannot by itself separate \emph{write-time} losses (the store never contained the fact) from \emph{query-time} misses (the store contained it but retrieval or generation failed).
+The store-level probe below makes that separation directly.